 “I had one student who was struggling to get into Polk State College [in Florida] and he was denied in-state tuition,” Toapanta said.
 “To qualify, the state said he had to have completed three years of high school in Florida; he had only completed one.”

 What you can do

-First, make sure you know your state’s residency requirements.
-Some require you to live in the state for as long as three years to qualify, while others are just six months.
+First, make sure you know your state’s requirements for attending a state school as a resident.
+Some states require you to live in the state for a year or more to qualify as a resident student, while others may require just six months.
 You can find out by contacting your state’s department of education or your intended school.